Can You Get a Prenup After Marriage?

 Here are some of the main ones:

-• Prenups can’t decide child custody or child support.
+• Prenups can’t decide on child custody or child support.

-If a marriage ends in divorce, the court will have the final word in matters of child custody and child support.
+If a marriage ends in divorce, the court will have the final word regarding child custody and child support.

 • Prenuptial agreements can’t encourage divorce.